Protist: Phanerozoic diversifications and major events

-The Ordovician also includes the oldest euglenid fossil, known as Moyeria, which is found in rocks spanning from the middle Ordovician (~471 Ma) to the Silurian.
-There are putative records of calcareous foraminifera from the Early Ordovician to the Silurian, but these are not widely accepted; the oldest trusted and well-known calcaerous foraminifera appear in the Middle Devonian, the next geological period.

-In Early Devonian terrestrial ecosystems the first fossils of freshwater arcellinid testate amoebae are found (e.g., Palaeoleptochlamys, Cangweulla), as well as various types of freshwater green algae, including charophytes, volvocaceans and desmids, and some putative algal fossils that might represent glaucophytes.
-During the Devonian some benthic foraminifera acquired the ability of calcifying, and particularly the giant fusulinids became the dominant fossilizable protists.
-This time interval is also considered the molecular origin of haptophytes (~310 Ma) and silicoflagellates (397–382 Ma), which did not leave fossil traces until later in the Mesozoic.
-After the Late Devonian extinction (372 Ma), nassellarian-like radiolarians appeared for the first time, with a unique body plan among marine protists.
+In the Devonian period, the first fossils of freshwater arcellinid testate amoebae are found (e.g., Palaeoleptochlamys, Cangweulla), as well as various types of freshwater green algae, including charophytes, volvocaceans and desmids, and some fossils that might represent glaucophytes.
+Some benthic foraminifera acquired the ability of calcifying, and particularly the giant fusulinids became the dominant fossilizable protists.
+This period also includes the molecular origin of haptophytes (~310 Mya) and silicoflagellates (397–382 Mya), which did not leave fossil traces until later in the Mesozoic.
+After the Late Devonian extinction (372 Mya), nassellarian-like radiolarians appeared for the first time, with a unique body plan among marine protists.

 During the Carboniferous period, no new fossilizable protists originated despite the major environmental changes.
-However, starting in the Late Carboniferous, radiolarian diversity and productivity increased, causing a large amount of biosiliceous sediment (chert) to be accumulated worldwide; this is known as the Radiolarian Optimum Event, which lasted primarily from the Middle Permian until the Early Cretaceous.
-Around the Capitanian mass extinction event (262–259 Ma) of the Permian period, coccolithophores genetically diverged from the rest of haptophytes, possibly as a response to a reduction in atmospheric oxygen, and there was a faunal turnover from larger to smaller fusulinids.
+However, radiolarian diversity and productivity increased, causing the accumulation of large amounts of biosiliceous sediment (chert) worldwide until the Early Cretaceous.
+Around the Capitanian mass extinction event (262–259 Mya) of the Permian period, coccolithophores genetically diverged from the rest of haptophytes, possibly as a response to a reduction in atmospheric oxygen, and there was a faunal turnover from larger to smaller fusulinids.
 Spumellarian radiolarians appear in the latest Permian.